Belmonte de Gracián

 Belmonte de Gracián (Aragonese: Belmón de Grazián) is a village near Calatayud in the province of Zaragoza in Aragon, Spain.
-It is fortified village which sits at the foot of a 15th-century castle.
+It is a fortified village which sits at the foot of a 15th-century castle.

-It is the birthplace of Baltasar Gracián y Morales.
+It is the birthplace of Baltasar Gracián y Morales, and in 1985 was renamed to Belmonte de Gracián in his honour.
+Previously the town was known as Belmonte de Calatayud and Belmonte del Río Perejiles.

 The archaeological remains of the Celtiberian and Romano-Celtiberian town of Segeda-Sekeiza are located between Belmonte de Gracián and the nearby town of Mara.